ModisWorks/modis/doc/documentation/troubleshooting.md

 into your web browser and replacing `CLIENT_ID` with your bot's client id.
 You don't need to give all the permissions, but some modules won't work without the required permissions.

-## My data.json has no servers in it
+## I get errors when starting Modis or sending any message

 Make sure Modis is in your server.
-If it is, then this is usually because one or more requirements for Modis are installed, but not up to date.
+If it is, this can be caused by a few problems, but this is usually because one or more requirements for Modis are  not up to date.
 To fix this, run

 ```sh
 pip install [packagename] --upgrade